This website requires JavaScript.

 • Consider an upgrade - Modern webcams offer significantly better quality and reliability

 With this comprehensive guide, you're now equipped to confidently test your webcam on any platform and resolve common issues quickly.
+If you also want to make sure your camera is set up and used correctly from the start, this step-by-step guide on how to use a webcam on a laptop can help.
 Here's to crystal-clear video calls and never saying "can you see me?" again!